 BOOKS FOR OLDER BABIES:

-Reading from a very young has lots of benefits.
-Few points to take care of when choosing books for them are,
+Reading from a very young age has lots of benefits.
+A few points to take care of when choosing books for them are,

 - Babies love to touch different textures, and this helps them explore sensory play.